batuhangonenc/g-postman/readme.txt

 ------------------------------------------
+G-Postman is a e-mail sender for gmails that uses command line interface to make it possible to send emails from computers that have low physical facilities.

-G-Postman is distributed with MIT License.
+Distributed with MIT License.
 ------------------------------------------
 recommended for linux users
 ---------------------------